qdm12/ddns-updater/README.md

 1. In Visual Studio Code, press on `F1` and select `Remote-Containers: Open Folder in Container...`
 1. Your dev environment is ready to go!... and it's running in a container :+1:

+You can probably start looking at the cmd/updater/main.go file which is the entrypoint of the program.

 ## TODOs

+- [ ] Changed from sqlite to bolt or similar
+- [ ] Support Infomaniak.com
 - [ ] icon.ico for webpage
 - [ ] Record events log
 - [ ] Use internal package instead of pkg
 - [ ] Hot reload of config.json
-- [ ] Changed from sqlite to bolt or similar
 - [ ] Unit tests
 - [ ] Other types or records
 - [ ] ReactJS frontend